-Prenups can be a great tool for couple to use if they are thinking of getting married.
-A prenuptial agreement can help you establish the financial rights of you and your spouse in unfortunate event of a divorce including protecting a family business, or securing your personal assets.
-However, prenups have to be done right in order to be valid in your state.
+Prenuptial agreements (prenups) can be a great tool for couples to use if they are thinking of getting married.
+A prenuptial agreement can help you establish the financial and property rights of you and your spouse in the unfortunate event of a divorce, including protecting a family business or securing your personal assets.
+However, prenups have to be drafted correctly to be enforceable.
+The exact legal requirements can vary by state, but here are the top 10 reasons why a prenuptial agreement might be invalid:

 1. No Written Agreement: Premarital agreements must be in writing to be enforceable.

-2. Not Properly Executed: Both parties must sign a premarital agreement before the wedding in order for the agreement to be considered valid.
+2. Not Properly Executed: Both parties must sign a premarital agreement in a timely manner before the wedding in order for the agreement to be considered valid.
+States have varying time requirements.
+For example, some states, such as California (under the Uniform Premarital Agreement Act), require you to sign well in advance of the wedding day.

-3. You Were Pressured: A premarital agreement may not be valid if one of the spouses was pressured by the other (or by his or her lawyer or family) to sign the agreement.
+3. You Were Pressured or Threatened: A premarital agreement may not be valid if one of the spouses was pressured by the other (or by his or her lawyer or family) to sign the agreement.

 4. You Didn't Read It: If your spouse-to-be puts a bunch of papers in front of you, including a premarital agreement, and asks you to sign them quickly, the premarital agreement may not be enforceable if you sign it without reading it.

 7. False Information: A premarital agreement is valid only if it is entered into after full disclosure by both parties -- as to their income, assets, and liabilities.
-If one prospective spouse provides the other with information that is not true, the agreement is invalid.
+If one prospective spouse provides the other with information that is not true or does not fully disclose the information, the agreement is invalid.

 8. Incomplete Information: Failing to provide pertinent information is as bad as providing false information, and it renders a premarital agreement unenforceable.